TedHusted/awake/awake.md/awake.md

 “As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years, and it’s likely that a great many issues are not being reported.”

-“The chairs have become very sophisticated,” adds Tate, “but they are not being equipped with Event Data Recorders.
+“The chairs have become very sophisticated,” adds Tate, “but they are not being equipped with event data recorders.
 So when there is an incident, we don’t have any tracking information.”

 “Most people use prosthetics now, right?” asks Lieutenant Callahan skeptically.